guyverhl/data-cleaning-normalization/README.md

 User can terminate the program by typing `\q` passing through `if-else`.
 `Try-except` is used to prevent `No file or directory` error.
 The function will return to the global parameter `raw_data` to create dataframe if the program successfully read the CSV file.
-Otherwise, the program will print the error and force the user to input the correct file or directory again by return to the beginning of the function.
+Otherwise, the program will print the error and force the user to input the correct file or directory again by returning to the beginning of the function.
 ```py
 raw_data = None
 def input_csv(raw_data):